 It is not in the least clear from the context what "movement" is meant here, except that it is evidently something so distinct from the working class that only "ultimately" can it hope to reach out to the working class.

 That sentence is one of only three clear references to the working class in the article.
 Though the article often, in passing, refers to the people involved in struggle as "workers", and sometimes to "class struggle", its general scheme is one of "struggles", "rebellions", "movements", without further definition, and of revolutionaries defined as the advocates of more militant tactics in those "struggles", "rebellions", and "movements".

-The defining passage here is the one where the working class is invoked as a force which, because of its power, "ultimately" has to be brought into things.
+The working class is invoked as a force which, because of its power, "ultimately" has to be brought into things.
 The suggestion is that arguing more militant tactics for "the movement" will eventually coincide with the desired "reaching out to the working class", presumably because the working class has the power to organise larger actions (strikes as distinct from occupations of city squares, for example).

-Despite the word "class-conscious" being used a couple of times in the article, the scheme here is of the working class as the "brawn" which has to be called on by the "brain" of the movement.
-The working class is the revolutionary class because it has brute force (economic power), not because it can be organically impelled by the logic of its class struggles to socialist conclusions, given the activity of revolutionary socialists to draw out, explain, and educate in that logic.
+Despite the word "class-conscious" being used a couple of times in the article, the scheme here is of the working class as the "brawn" whose ever-enhanced militancy has to be used as a battering-ram by the "brain" of a movement distinct from the class.

 For the Marxist, wrote Plekhanov, "the revolution is of 'particular importance' for the workers, while in the opinion of the [populist] the workers, as we know, are of particular importance for the revolution".
 Socialist Alternative, despite its wish to be Marxist, is on the same lines as the populists here.